Konstantin Novoselov: Career

 Novoselov was also a recipient of a starting grant from the European Research Council.

 Kostya Novoselov made it into a shortlist of scientists with multiple hot papers for the years 2007–2008 (shared second place with 13 hot papers) and 2009 (5th place with 12 hot papers).

 In 2014 Kostya Novoselov was included in the list of the most highly cited researchers.
 He was also named among the 17 hottest researchers worldwide—"individuals who have published the greatest number of hot papers during 2012–2013".

 Novoselov joined the National University of Singapore's Centre for Advanced 2D Materials in 2019, making him the first Nobel laureate to join a Singaporean university.
+In 2021, he pioneered with Antonio H. Castro Neto a new research centre at the National University of Singapore called IFIM.
+With $200 million in funding over 10 years provided by the Ministry of Education and NUS, the centre will work on making ground-breaking discoveries into what are called functional intelligent materials.